koayyiting/ID_Assignment/README.md

 ### Acknowledgements
-- We received inspiration for this project W3school, YouTube, BootStrap.
+- We received inspiration for this project W3school, YouTube, BootStrap, Lottie.

 ### Some VSCode ShortCuts for us to use: